citp/privacy-policy-historical/z/zd/zdn/zdnet.co.uk.md

-> *The following text is extracted and transformed from the zdnet.co.uk privacy policy that was archived on 2008-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080615040008id_/http%3A//www.zdnet.co.uk/misc/privacy/index.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zdnet.co.uk privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216152322id_/http%3A//www.zdnet.co.uk/misc/privacy/index.htm) for the most accurate reproduction.*

 # ZDNet UK's Privacy Statement

 We take your privacy seriously.
 Because we gather certain types of information about our users we want to help you understand the terms and conditions surrounding the collection and use of that information.
 This privacy statement discloses the types of information we gather, how we use it, and how to correct or change it.
 These privacy practices apply to ZDNet UK.

 ### 1\.
-What Personally Identifiable Information Does CNET Networks Collect?
+What Personally Identifiable Information Does CBS Interactive Collect?

 Our primary goal in collecting personal information is to provide you with the best and most useful content and services.
 Because we derive our revenue mainly from advertising, collecting information is essential to keeping our services free to users.
 We collect personally identifiable information when you provide it to us, such as when you register on one of our sites, when you subscribe for a print magazine or an e-mail newsletter, when you use certain products or services, such as our Talkback service.
 Several of the services that we offer on our sites, such as our whitepaper database may require registration as a condition of use.
 Once you register with one of our sites you are no longer anonymous to us.
-CNET Networks may also receive information about you from other sources and add it to the information you have provided to us.
+CBS Interactive may also receive information about you from other sources and add it to the information you have provided to us.

 ### 2\.
-What Anonymous Information Does CNET Networks Collect?
+What Anonymous Information Does CBS Interactive Collect?

 _Cookies_
 Your Internet browser has a feature called "cookies" which store small amounts of data on your computer about your visit to any of our sites.
 You do not need to have cookies turned on to visit most of our sites, although active participation in certain areas of our sites may require cookies.
 Cookies alone tell us nothing about who you are unless you specifically give us personally identifiable information when, in which case we use the information to enhance your services in the ways described below.
 You may elect not to allow cookies to be collected by adjusting your settings on your browser.